denis-beurive/python-notes/pipenv.md

 ## Create a "virtual environment / project"

     cd /the/project/directory
+    pipenv install --python 3.6.7
+    # or simply:
-    pipenv install --python 3.6.4
+    pipenv install --python 3

+Please note that this command will **not** download and install the required version of Python (3.6.7) on our system.
+It assumes that the required version of Python is already installed on your system.
+For example: `/usr/bin/python3 --version` => `Python 3.6.7`.

+The short version of the above command (`pipenv install --python 3`) will search for an installed version of Python "3.x.x".

+> **IMPORTANT**: if the above command does not work, make sure that a file called "`Pipfile`" does not exist in a parent directory of "`/the/project/directory`".

+Or you can directly specify the path to the interpreter to use:

+    cd /the/project/directory
+    pipenv --python /path/to/the/python/interpreter
+    # ex: pipenv --python /usr/bin/python3
+    #     /usr/bin/python3 --version => Python 3.6.7

 > See [this link](https://pipenv.readthedocs.io/en/latest/) for all the available options.

 This will create two new files, `Pipfile` and `Pipfile.lock`, in your project directory, and a new virtual environment for your project if it doesn’t exist already.

-> Here, we specify that we want to use Python version `3.6.4` (instead of the default version of Python available on this host).

-> This command assumes that `python 3.6.4` is already installed.

 Once a "_virtual environment / project_" has been created, we can activate it.
 See [Activate a virtual environment](#activate-a-virtual-environment).